Vaden4d/logo-classifier/README.md

 # Logo classifier
 Almost unsupervised logo classifier

 The models discriminate logo into two categories: real logo and no logo (dataset consists of logo proposals from the previous pipelines).
 Classification was done via supervised and semi-supervised approaches on the weakly generated labels from data.
-For more details of the preprocessing steps, see **Preprocessing.ipynb**.
+For more details of the preprocessing steps, see **Preprocessing.ipynb** or **Preprocessing.html**.

 Weak Precision and weak Recall - metrics on the weak labels - are monitored during training of the model, the results reported on the test dataset.
 For validation - validation Precision and validation Recall - were used manually labeled ~2000 pictures.